 - How many times have you performed this procedure?

-- What are the risks and benefits of various techniques most often used to accompany this procedure?
+- What are the risks and benefits of various techniques most often used to accomplish this procedure?

 - What are the advantages and disadvantages of the location where you are recommending that I have this procedure?